What is a webinar? Webinars Explained

 Webinars vs. virtual events

-Webinars are mostly hosted without much external help, unlike large virtual events that often involve more technically complex solutions.
+Webinars are mostly hosted without much external help, unlike large virtual events that often involve more technically complex equipment and production.

 In addition, quite simple equipment is often used, often only the built-in webcam and microphone on the laptop!
-In some cases, of course, a studio and a little more professional equipment are also used.
+In some cases, of course, a studio and slightly more professional equipment such as a DSLR, green screen, or mic are also used.

 At live-streamed events, it is more common to have the help of both a studio, event company and professional equipment, as it might involve many different sessions, breakouts and meeting formats at once.